pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 3
 **ChartType**: rings
 **TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 3' with the number '3' in a large, light gray font and the word 'CHAPTER' in a smaller, black font.
-The number '3' is positioned centrally and serves as a background to the word 'CHAPTER', which is spread across the width of the number.
+The number '3' is positioned centrally, with the word 'CHAPTER' overlaying it horizontally.
-**Summary**: The image is a stylized representation of a chapter heading, specifically for Chapter 3, using contrasting font sizes and colors to emphasize the chapter number.
+**Summary**: This image is a stylized representation of a chapter heading, specifically Chapter 3, with a focus on design and typography.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: